anqkhieu/Easy-Image-View/README.md

 3. To download all the Python library dependencies, use `pip install -r requirements.txt` in your terminal.

-4. In a `.env` file, set up your environment variables-- you'll be using your Slack Oauth tokens and Azure key here.
+4. In a `.env` file, set up your environment variables-- you'll be using your Slack OAuth tokens and Azure key here.

     ```
     SLACK_BOT_TOKEN=xoxb-token-#